larmic/maven-plugins/readme.md

 Actually no maven repository is used so you have to install maven plugin by yourself.

-* Checkout the source: `git@bitbucket.org:larmicBB/larmic-maven-plugins.git` and install it yourself.
+* Checkout the source: `git clone git@bitbucket.org:larmicBB/larmic-maven-plugins.git` and install it yourself.
 * Use maven to install it `maven install`

 ## Getting started